mebauer/duckdb-fema-nfip/README.md

 |          2.71 |         88,145.83 |       71,665.54 |       15,528.23 |     952.06 |

 **Table xx.
-Number and NFIP Policies in Force.** Number of Policies in Force as of 05-14-2025.
+Number of NFIP Policies in Force.** Number of NFIP Policies in Force as of the effective data refresh specified above.
 Total Insurance Coverage, Premiums, and Policy Costs are in millions.
 |   policiesInForce |   totalInsuranceCoverageM |   totalInsurancePremiumOfThePolicyM |   policyCostM |
 |------------------:|--------------------------:|------------------------------------:|--------------:|
 |      4,469,069.00 |              1,229,228.66 |                            3,874.69 |      5,047.91 |